Skip to main content

 It’s unclear whether HHC is a safe cannabinoid to consume if you plan on getting drug tested.
 Urine drug tests, the most popular drug test, detect 11-hydroxy-THC, a THC metabolite produced in the digestive tract.

 Anecdotal reports suggest that HHC is relatively safe for those who may need to be drug tested, but you may trigger a positive result if your product has high levels of THC.
-We do not recommend using HHC products if you operate heavy machinery or are in a safety-sensitive job.

 Is HHC Safe for Use?